wpxtmvpsxm/Glyph/heat.md

    \
    ![cue](https://i.imgur.com/ZD85UQ8.png)
    \
    This is probably the biggest timesave in the level.
 This demo is significantly easier now, but you still need to warp inside the moveblock to complete the strat.
 Any further left than the image above will successfully warp you inside the block and clip you to the top of it.
 Practically this means you will need to be further right and then hold left as you pass the spinner which sticks out at you.
 It is *possible* to fall straight down past the spinner and get the warp, but not very consistent.
+  The end skip is just a fast jump+upright to get through the spinners before they spawn in.
     </details>

    <details>